Arvoria/RobaseService/docs/introduction.md

 Being able to access a deeply-nested key can be helpful for a few reasons:

-+ It can save on `HttpService` budget and lowers the amount of downloaded data
++ It can save on the `HttpService` budget and lowers the amount of downloaded data
 + Saves unnecessary lines of code rooting through tables
 + Gruesome sanity checks are a thing of the past!
 Making a request to a key using `::GetAsync()` will always return profound information:
     `(success: boolean, value: any)`